 - Use Coastal Program Enhancement funding to fund a Save the Dunes pilot project aimed at understanding and designing effective outreach and education tools for septic maintenance

-- Use these pilot project findings to create an effective peer to peer community outreach and education strategy and printed materials
+- Use these pilot project findings to create effective peer-to-peer community outreach and education strategy and printed materials

 - Map and create an inventory of septic systems within the Lake Michigan watershed boundary

 - Use a 319 grant awarded to the Lake Michigan Coastal Program from IDEM to employ molecular source tracking technology in efforts to determine human-sourced bacteria presence in E. coli within the Lake Michigan watershed